PaulD-LeWagon/rails-the-stoic-journal/README.md

 Features to Implement:
-x Change the thumbs-up icon to a tick. x Add spacing between tasks.
-Remove the # from the numbers on tasks and make the priority numbers bolder.
+x Change the thumbs-up icon to a tick. x Add spacing between tasks. x Remove the # from the numbers on tasks and make the priority numbers bolder.
-Display the active/completed status or send completed tasks to a dedicated page.
+- Display the active/completed status or send completed tasks to a dedicated page.